LxMLS/lxmls-toolkit/README.md

 pytest -m "not gpu" -n auto
 ```

-Sequentially run tests that are GPU intensive with
+Run tests that are GPU intensive with single worker using
 ```bash
 pytest -m gpu -n 1
 ```